 How does this tie back to operations?
 Well, a stellar customer experience demands operational excellence.
 This way, you have better quality control, and customers get what they wantprecisely when they want it.

 For example, Lalo does this by always having their bestselling SKUs available.
 When they start running low, Cogsy’s replenish alerts remind Lalo that it’s time to restock.
 This way, Lalo places their next PO with plenty of time to avoid a stockout.

-And if the item is back-ordered, Samar suggests sending an additional email every week until that product is ready to ship.
-That way, customers don't feel forgotten.
+And if the item is back-ordered, Samar suggests sending one more email every week until that product is ready to ship.
+That way, customers don’t feel forgotten.